 You may be a coaching leader if you:

-Benefits: Coaching leadership is positive in nature.
-It promotes the development of new skills, free-thinking, empowerment, revisits company objectives and fosters a confident company culture.
-Leaders who coach are often seen as valuable mentors
+Benefits: Coaching leadership is positive in nature and it promotes the development of new skills, free-thinking, empowerment, revisits company objectives and fosters a confident company culture.
+Leaders who coach are often seen as valuable mentors.

-Challenges: While this style has many advantages, it is more time consuming as it requires one-on-one time with employees.
-This may be difficult to obtain in a fast-paced environment with time-sensitive priorities.
+Challenges: While this style has many advantages, it can be more time consuming as it requires one-on-one time with employees which can be difficult to obtain in a deadline-driven environment.

 2. Visionary leadership style

 Visionary leaders have a powerful ability to drive progress and usher in periods of change by inspiring employees and earning trust for new ideas.
 A visionary leader is also able to establish a strong organizational bond.
 They strive to foster confidence among direct reports and colleagues alike.